openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

-istgt connects to this listener to update the replica related information if there is any change in the list. cstor-volume-mgmt updates the status.ReplicaList part of CStorVolume CR and sends the success/failure of CR update as reponse to istgt.
+istgt connects to this listener to update the replica related information if there is any change in the list. cstor-volume-mgmt updates the status.ReplicaList part of CStorVolume CR and sends the success/failure of CR update as response to istgt.

 During start phase of cstor-volume-mgmt container, it updates the istgt.conf file with values from spec.DesiredReplicationFactor and status.ReplicaList of